oss-generic/process/docs/DefiningLabels.md

 ### Aspect (`a-`)

 Classifies the issues based on the non-functional aspect it tackles.
+Some examples:

 |Label              | Description
 |-------------------|------------------------------------